Nationwide lockdowns have brought with them significant reductions in air pollution but what will be the long-term effects on the way we travel?

 It isn’t a lack of electric car charge points that is putting off drivers converting to EV.
-The real and simple reason is that there just aren’t enough cars to meet demand (and other reasons why today’s BBC article is uninformed)….
+The simple reason is that there just aren’t enough cars to meet demand (and other reasons why the recent BBC article is misinformed)….

 As is tradition, Zero Carbon Futures takes a look ahead at 2018.
 Who will be the movers and shakers of the year ahead?
 We’ve got our thoughts on the ones to watch.